Beyond Duality and Deeper into Unity Consciousness

 Edgar Allan Poe

-Dreams – we all enjoy them when we go to sleep, but how many of us pay close attention to what happens when you dream?
+Dreams — we all enjoy them when we go to sleep, but how many of us pay close attention to what happens when we dream?

-Scientists describe the REM (rapid eye-movement) state of sleep – the phase of the sleep cycle when brain activity peaks and the subconscious mind generates vivid images that tend to be a way for the human subconscious to work out anxieties and problems.
-There has been a great deal of research into the physiology and psychology of dreams, especially by the famed psychologist Carl Jung, who identified and proposed the reality of “mythical” or “archetypal dreams” arising out of the “collective unconscious” and conveying important insights and information to the human mind.
+Scientists describe the REM (rapid eye movement) state of sleep—the phase of the sleep cycle when brain activity peaks and the subconscious mind generates vivid images that can help it work through anxieties and problems.
+There has been extensive research into the physiology and psychology of dreams, especially by the famed psychologist Carl Jung, who identified and proposed the reality of “mythical” or “archetypal dreams” arising from the “collective unconscious,” conveying important insights and information to the human mind.

 Mapping the Dreamscape

-In very simple layman’s terms, however, it may be said that when we dream, the human mind enters into a “virtual reality” of sorts – a virtual universe that is a construct of and that resides inside the dreamer’s subconscious mind.
-While one is dreaming, this dreamworld is indistinguishable from reality – one simply takes for granted that the universe of the dream is reality, however bizarre the logic or circumstances of the dream may be.
+In very simple layman’s terms, however, it may be said that when we dream, the human mind enters into a “virtual reality” of sorts — a virtual universe that is a construct of and that resides inside the dreamer’s subconscious mind.
+While dreaming, this dreamworld is indistinguishable from reality — one simply takes the dream universe for granted, however bizarre its logic or circumstances may be.
 As long as one is in a dream state, the dream is one’s experienced reality.
-There is an exception – “lucid” dreamers, who are aware, at some level, that they are dreaming, and who are able to exert a measure of control over their dreams.
+There is an exception, however — “lucid” dreamers, who are aware, at some level, that they are dreaming, and who are able to exert a measure of control over their dreams.

 The universe experienced by the dreaming consciousness is a construct of the dreamer’s subconscious mind.
 Everything that the dreamer experiences in the dream is internal to the dreamer’s subconscious mind.
 I am, of course, discounting the possibility — suggested by some thinkers — that dreaming might, in fact, involve the subconscious transport of the dreamer’s souls to parallel realities that are external to their minds.

-Thus, it may be said that in the universe of the dream – an universe that exists entirely within the dreamer’s subconscious thoughts – there is no “other” – there is only the “one” – the one being the dreamer or the dreaming consciousness.
-In this dream universe or dreamscape, every “other,” including the dreamer’s concept of self (in other words, the dreamer’s “avatar” of themselves) is, in effect, a projection of the dreamer’s self – the dreamer’s subconscious thoughts.
-Again, this applies not only to every other person in the dream, but to everything in the dream.
-The entire universe of the dream is a projection of the dreamer’s consciousness – of their dreaming subconscious thoughts.
+Thus, it may be said that in the universe of the dream — a universe that exists entirely within the dreamer’s subconscious thoughts — there is no “other.”
+There is only the “one” — the one being the dreamer or the dreaming consciousness.
+In this dream universe or dreamscape, every “other,” including the dreamer’s concept of self (in other words, the dreamer’s “avatar” of themselves), is, in effect, a projection of the dreamer’s self, of the dreamer’s subconscious thoughts.
+Again, this applies not only to everyone else in the dream but also to everything in it.
+The entire universe of the dream is a projection of the dreamer’s consciousness, of their dreaming subconscious thoughts.

-The dream may be said to be an illusion that the dreamer experiences while they are still dreaming.
-Only when they awaken from the dream are they able to perceive that it was, in fact, only a dream – that the “other” never existed – that any duality or conflict experienced in the dream was never real – and that there was always only the one – the self – the dreamer.
+A dream may be described as an illusion experienced by the dreamer while asleep.
+Only when they awaken from the dream are they able to perceive that it was, in fact, only a dream — that the “other” never existed — that any duality or conflict experienced in the dream was never real — and that there was always only the one — the self — the dreamer.
 Every “other” in the dream was merely a projection of that singular self, of the dreamer’s consciousness.

 The Illusion of Reality